smillerc/CurvilinearGrids.jl/paper/paper.md

 # Summary

+`CurvilinearGrids.jl` is a Julia package for computing grid metrics required for curvilinear coordinate transformations in arbitrary 1D, 2D, and 3D geometry.
+Curvilinear coordinate transformations are often used for finite-difference discretizations of partial differential equations, see for example, the Euler and Navier-Stokes equations in References [@visbal2002; @chandravamsi2023].
+These coordinate transformations need to adhere to strict conservation laws that make the computation of grid metrics more difficult that simple finite-difference methods.

-`CurvilinearGrids.jl` is a Julia package for computing grid metrics required for arbitrary 1D, 2D, and 3D curvilinear transformations.
-The API is designed to handle the complicated book-keeping associated with metric computation on multidimensional meshes and make it simple to encorporate arbitrary curvilinear geometry into various PDE-oriented codes discretized through finite-differences.
-Users provide `CurvilinearGrids.jl` with coorinate points defined in real-space $(x,y,z)$, which will then compute the Jacobian matrices required to transform to a uniform computational coordinate space $(\xi,\eta,\zeta)$.
-A common example of this is to use a body-fit or conformal grid, e.g. a grid that defines a wing, and transform it so that it becomes a uniform grid in $(\xi,\eta,\zeta)$.
+The API in `CurvilinearGrids.jl`  is designed to handle the complicated book-keeping associated with metric computation on multidimensional meshes.
+The aim is to simplify the process by which arbitrary curvilinear geometry is incorporated into various PDE-oriented codes discretized through finite-differences.
+Users provide `CurvilinearGrids.jl` with discrete coordinate points defined in real-space $(x,y,z)$, or functional forms, e.g `x(i,j), y(i,j)`.
+These are used to compute the Jacobian matrices required to transform to a uniform computational coordinate space $(\xi,\eta,\zeta)$.
+A common example of this is to use a body-fit or conformal grid and transform it so that it becomes a uniform grid in $(\xi,\eta,\zeta)$.
 Standard finite-difference stencils can be used on the uniform transformed grid.
 Figure \autoref{fig:grid} shows an example of a curvilinear grid defined in real-space and it's representation in computational space.

 ![Curvilinear grid transformation.\label{fig:grid}](mesh.png)